Shaq015/Pneumonia_Detection_Project/README.md

 2. Download your personal `kaggle.json` API token from Kaggle.
 3. Run the notebook and upload `kaggle.json` when prompted.
 4. Run the remaining cells sequentially.

-> Never upload or commit `kaggle.json` to the repository.

-## Disclaimer

-This is an educational research project and is not intended or validated for clinical use.